getify/elasi/1.0/el.md

 1. Check `sessionStorage` for a session identifier stored in a predictable key, such as `session-id`.

-2. If not present, use `crypto.getRandomValues()` to randomly generate a string of base-64 characters that's at least 16 characters in length.
+2. If not present, use `crypto.getRandomValues()` to randomly generate a string of Base64 characters that's at least 16 characters in length.
 Store this value in the predictable (e.g., `session-id`) key in `sessionStorage`.

-3. With this value, look for the corresponding entry in [the persistent storage](#persistent-information) at the same key.
-This entry should be a JSON object that look like this:
+3. With this value, look for the corresponding entry in [the persistent storage](#persistent-information), with a predictable name such as `session-info`.
+This entry should be a JSON object that looks like this:

     ```json
     {